astralsc/AstralRoyale/README.md

 Change DefaultLevel, PLEASE CHANGE THIS VALUE TO 1 - 13.
 DO NOT HAVE "DefaultLevel" SET TO 0 OR ELSE IT CRASHES THE CR APP.
 Optional Step: You can change update_url to the download page of your website.

-BTW, IPA & APK STEPS R IN THE WIKI PAGE!!!
+NOTE: THE APK & IPA STEPS ARE IN THE WIKI PAGE!
 ```

 ## Need help?